 - It is flexible to allow for more complicated automation.

 Disadvantages of power Automate

-- The initial set-up process is little bit challenging and confusing.
+- The initial setup process is a little bit challenging and confusing.

 - It is not completely low code as it needs some code in there.

-- There is a limiltation of using actions in a workflow.
+- There is a limitation to user actions in a workflow.
 It allows 250 actions in a single flow.

-- The worflow instances are backed up and saved for 30 days.
+- The workflow instances are backed up and saved for 30 days.